Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Universal and Dynamic Properties

 \section{Universal and Dynamic Properties}

-In this section, we show how to perform local recodings (Subsection \ref{subsec arbitrary local recodings}), partition localities and obtain multi-layer MR-LRCs (Subsection \ref{subsec partitioning initial localities}), and change the initial localities, number of local groups and file components (Subsection \ref{subsec changes of initial localities}), when using Construction \ref{construction 1}.
+In this section, we show how to perform local recodings (Subsection \ref{subsec arbitrary local recodings}), partition localities (Subsection \ref{subsec partitioning initial localities}), obtain multi-layer or hierarchical MR-LRCs (Subsection \ref{subsec hierarchical MR-LRCs}), and change the initial localities, number of local groups and file components (Subsection \ref{subsec changes of initial localities}), when using Construction \ref{construction 1}.